emmanuelndira/object_detection_video/README.md

 ## What I learned
 - Confidence threshold tuning is essential: **lower = more detections but more errors**, **higher = fewer errors but more misses**.
 - Even strong pretrained models can confuse visually similar classes (e.g., buses/trains, signs/traffic lights).
-- Real-world conditions (angle, distance, motion blur, occlusion) influence detection quality significantly.
+- Real world conditions (angle, distance, motion blur, occlusion) influence detection quality significantly.

 ---

 ## Limitations
-- This project uses a **pretrained model** without fine-tuning on local footage.
+- This project uses a **pretrained model** without fine tuning on local footage.
-- No labelled ground-truth dataset was used, so evaluation here is **qualitative** (based on observed behaviour).
+- No labelled ground truth dataset was used, so evaluation here is **qualitative** (based on observed behaviour).
-- Counts printed by the script are rough (frame-level detections, not tracked objects).
+- Counts printed by the script are rough (frame level detections, not tracked objects).

 ---